ajschumacher/.emacs.d/README.md

 ### Setup

+(The order is not always strict, but shouldn't be broken.)

  * Install `git`
  * In home directory, `git clone [clone URL]`
  * Run the `link.sh` script as needed to connect things.